-Each one aspires to create the next great Delaware company, such as Facebook, Google, Uber or Twitter.
+Each founder aspires to create the next great Delaware company, such as Facebook, Google, Uber or Twitter.

 At Harvard Business Services, Inc., we love being a part of the entrepreneurial process—helping people form their companies, obtaining their Federal Tax ID Numbers for them and cheering them on as they start to achieve their goals.

 People from all over the world inquire about obtaining a Federal Tax ID Number or EIN (Employer Identification Number) for their new businesses.

 Some people think that because they do not have a Social Security Number, a U.S. address or an Individual Taxpayer Identification Number (ITIN) that they cannot obtain an EIN and therefore cannot form an LLC in Delaware.

 This is not true.
 If you do not have a Social Security number, you are not disqualified from obtaining a Federal Tax ID Number.
 Let's find out how a non-U.S. citizen can get an EIN Number and form a Delaware company.

 First, you will be required to fill out and submit an SS4 Form, just as any U.S. resident would.
 The address listed on the SS4 Form can be anywhere in the world.
 The IRS is only interested in knowing where the business is operating.

 If the application is not prepared correctly or is transmitted illegibly, the IRS may fax you a letter of rejection.
 This letter of rejection can sometimes take weeks to receive; once it is received, you are welcome to re-apply for the EIN, but you will have to start the process from the beginning.

 Our dedicated team in the Filings Department will be responsible for making sure your SS4 application is prepared and filed correctly in order to ensure the timely approval of your Federal Tax ID Number.